TheFarhanRealm/GameLibrary/README.md

 # GameLibrary
 A web application built with Django, MySQL, Python, and HTML that allows users to manage a game collection using CRUD (Create, Read, Update, Delete) operations.

-## GameLibrary Web Application

-This is a simple **MySQL** and **Django** web application that allows you to manage a collection of games.
-You can add, view, edit, and delete games from the database.

 ---

 ### Features: